mattcone/markdown-guide/_content/basic-syntax/emphasis.md

 #### Italic

-To italicize a word or phrase, add one asterisk or underscore before and after the word or phrase:
+To italicize a word or phrase, add one asterisk or underscore before and after the word or phrase.

 | Markdown | HTML | Rendered Output |
 | -------- | ---- | --------------- |